+- 1. Biological molecules - 2.
+Cells - 3.
+Organisms exchange substances with their environment - 4.
+Genetic information, variation and relationships between organisms

+Topics covered:

-Course Content Year 1 Year 2 Topics covered: Topics covered: Biological molecules Cells Organisms exchange substances with their environment Genetic information, variation and relationships between organisms 5.
-Energy transfers in and between organisms 6.
-Organisms respond to changes in their internal and external environments 7.
-Genetics, populations, evolution and ecosystems 8.
-The control of gene expression between organisms Practical work: Students will undertake at least 12 practical activities across the A-Level course to CPAC standards, as directed by the Examination Board.
+- 5. Energy transfers in and between organisms - 6.
+Organisms respond to changes in their internal and external environments - 7.
+Genetics, populations, evolution and ecosystems - 8.
+The control of gene expression

+Practical work:

+Students will undertake at least 12 practical activities across the A-Level course to CPAC standards, as directed by the Examination Board.
 These will be internally assessed and provide the opportunity to learn and use practical skills to link theory with practice, so deepening knowledge and understanding.
 Teachers will 'endorse' the practical work which, if passed, will be reported on the A-Level Certificate.

 In addition, 15% of the A-Level marks on all of the written papers will be allocated to practical knowledge and understanding.

+Assessment:

+Three written examination papers at the end of the 2 year A-Level Course.

+Mathematical requirements:

-Assessment: Three written examination papers at the end of the 2 year A-Level Course.
-Mathematical requirements: 10% of the marks in the written A-Level Biology papers will assess mathematical skills at the higher tier GCSE level
+10% of the marks in the written A-Level Biology papers will assess mathematical skills at the higher tier GCSE level

-Assessment Paper Title Assessment A Level 1 Topics 1-4 including relevant practical skills Written Exam: 2hr 35% 2 Topics 5-8 including relevant practical skills Written Exam: 2hr 35% 3 Topics 1-8 including relevant practical skills Written Exam: 2hr 30%
+Asses Assessment Paper Title Assessment A Level 1 Topics 1-4 including relevant practical skills Written Exam: 2hr 35% 2 Topics 5-8 including relevant practical skills Written Exam: 2hr 35% 3 Topics 1-8 including relevant practical skills Written Exam: 2hr 30%